Zipcar/slack-api-resource/README.md

 ### Publishing to public docker registry

-Currently you'll need to build and push to your local registry until we build support for this in the public docker registry
+Currently you'll need to build and push to your local registry until we build support for this in the public docker registry.